KBismark/fileserver/README.md

 > **NOTE**: Both dependencies for backend and frontend are installed when you run `npm run dep-build`
 >
 > ### Running the app
+> You must have built the app already before it can be ran.
+>
 > To run in dev mode, use the command `npm run dev`
 > To run built app, use the command `npm start`
 >